JaykeBird/ssui/README.md

 - **KeyboardShortcutsIo** - a helper class to load/save keyboard shortcut settings to/from a file
 - **KeyRegistry** - represents a list of keyboard shortcuts currently set, and the actions to take when a shortcut is pressed
 - **SelectableCollection** - an extension on ObservableCollection, with additional functions/properties for selecting items in the collection
-- **SelectableItem** - a type of SelectableUserControl; a basic but powerful control to use to display items in SelectPanel
-- **SelectableUserControl** - the base class from which you can create your own controls to use with a SelectPanel
+- **SelectableUserControl** - the base class from which you can create your own controls to use with a SelectPanel (or implement `IClickSelectableControl`)
+- **SubKeyRegistry** - when combined with a master KeyRegistry, allows you to create layers of keyboard shortcuts in more complex apps
+- **SsuiTheme** - a scheme of colors and brushes to use in particular SSUI controls (or controls that inherit from `ThemedControl`)
+- **SsuiAppTheme** - a scheme of colors and brushes to use throughout your whole UI; has the ability to set an accent theme too
+- **SsuiThemes** - a collection of pre-made SsuiAppTheme objects that you can quickly apply to your app
 - **TabItem** - a tab to use with the TabControl
+- **TransformSerializer** - convert a WPF Transform object to a short string that can be stored or transferred (and then later deserialized)
 - **WildcardMatch** - match file names/paths (or any text) using wildcard characters like `*` and `?`.
 [Available separately](https://bitbucket.org/hasullivan/fast-wildcard-matching/) as well

+### WPF XAML Converters

+SolidShineUi also includes a lot of WPF XAML converters.
+See [the Value Converters wiki page](https://github.com/JaykeBird/ssui/wiki/Value-Converters) for the full list and how to use them.

 ## Coming Soon

+Version 2.0 is here!
+See the [release page](https://github.com/JaykeBird/ssui/releases/tag/2.0) for more info on all the new stuff in there.
+Up next will be version 2.1, coming in 2026 or 2027.
-Version 2.0 will be coming later this year!
-Don't be surprised if don't see much activity on the Main branch for some periods of time, as I'll be using sub-branches to develop various features, including an upcoming **Ribbon** control!
+Don't be surprised if don't see much activity on the main branch for some periods of time, as I'll be using sub-branches to develop various features, including an upcoming **Ribbon** control!

-View the [roadmap](Docs/ROADMAP.md) for more details on my plans.
+View the [roadmap](https://github.com/JaykeBird/ssui/wiki/Roadmap) for more details on my plans.

 ## Building/Testing